masagrator/SPRB-ENX/README.md

 Mod is compatible only with version 1.0.1 of game.
 It's not known if it works with Summer Pockets + Reflection Blue DLC.
 If not, I don't plan to port plugin to it which is required for textures and many texts to be translated.

-Emulators are not supported by me, but it doesn't mean it won't work on them.
+Emulators are not supported by me, but it doesn't mean mod won't work on them.

 1. Download mod from Releases
 2. copy `atmosphere` folder to root of your sdcard